IvanSolanes/Coursera_Capstone/README.md

 # Coursera_Capstone
-In this repository you will an example of python code
+In this repository you will see an example of python code